9 mins read

 Mass balance is applied in many sectors.
 Here are three prominent examples:

-Biogas / Renewable Gas: Biogas (or biomethane when purified) is a renewable gas produced from organic waste, and it can be injected into existing natural gas pipelines.
+Biogas (or biomethane when purified) is a renewable gas produced from organic waste, and it can be injected into existing natural gas pipelines.
 The challenge is that once in the grid, the biogas mixes with fossil natural gas.
 Mass balance principles are used to handle this: gas producers inject a certain volume of biomethane into the network and issue certificates or credits for that amount.

-Bio-based / Circular Feedstocks (Chemicals & Plastics): The chemicals industry uses mass balance to incorporate recycled or plant-based inputs.
+The chemicals industry uses mass balance to incorporate recycled or plant-based inputs into mainstream production.
 For example, chemical recycling converts plastic waste into pyrolysis oil, which is then fed into an existing petrochemical cracker.
 BASF’s ChemCycling® program illustrates this: mixed plastic waste is turned into pyrolysis oil and co-processed with naphtha.
 The resulting polymers are the same as conventional plastics, but BASF claims an equivalent share as “recycled content.”

 Similarly, many refineries co-process waste cooking oil or vegetable oil with crude: if 5% of the total feed is bio-oil, they can label 5% of the fuel output as renewable diesel or bio-jet.
 These mass-balanced bio-attributed products (often certified by ISCC PLUS or equivalent) allow companies to market “X% bio-based content” without any physical segregation.
 This is vital for meeting regulations (e.g. recycled plastic quotas) and for gradually building a circular raw materials market.

-Certifications and Standards Ensuring Credibility
+Certifications and Standards: Ensuring Credibility

 Because mass balance replaces physical separation with paperwork, robust rules and audits are essential.
 Key frameworks include: